 Bitmap indexes can be created on partitioned tables, but they must be created as local partitioned indexes.
-For example,
+Here's an example:

 '''

 CREATE BITMAP INDEX employees_part_1i

 ON employees_part (department_id)

 LOCAL;

 '''

 Oracle will not allow you to create bitmap indexes on partitioned tables unless they are local partitioned indexes.
 If you attempt to create a non-partitioned bitmap index on a partitioned table, you will receive the following error: